1970 Chevelle Build Sheet Examples

 Atlanta is noted for having build sheets left stuck to the passenger side door panel.

-Baltimore is noted for having build sheets left in the seats, often hogringed in place.
+Kansas City is noted for having build sheets left in the seats, often hogringed in place.